 If you can pair Gengar with with another Trainer's Mega Gengar, it will take advantage of the Ghost type attack boost.
 This Ghost and Poison type from Gen I has been around since the very beginning of Pokémon Go and featured in many events, including it's own Community Day.
-You'll still want your Gengar to know Lick and Shadow Ball for this Raid.
+You'll want your Gengar to know Shadow Claw and Shadow Ball for this Raid.

 Although Mega Beedrill isn't my first or even second choice for a Mega Pokémon in this Raid, it does perform very well and will boost other Bug type counters.
 As a Poison and Bug type, it will take double damage from Mesprit's Psychic type attacks, but the boost it gets from Mega Evolution still make it an excellent counter.
 Bug Bite and X-Scissor is the moveset you'll want your Mega Beedrill to know.

 A pseudo-Legendary originally discovered in the Unova region of Gen V, Hydreigon is a Dark and Dragon type that performs very well in this Raid.
 Moveset is important though; while Hydreigon takes reduced damage from Psychic type attacks, Ice type attacks do double damage.
 Although its first stage, Deino is pretty rare, it has popped up in a number of event.
 If you have a Hydreigon already powered up, you'll want it to know Bite and Dark Pulse for this fight.